Leaf-Agriculture/docs/docs/operations_endpoints.md

 Posts a merge operation to our server.

 A merge operation is performed asynchronously.
-This call will return immediately with the newly created file entry, but at this point the file is not already processed and available.
-You will need to make new `GET /files` request for the new id and check the status.
+This call will return immediately with the newly created file entry, but at this point, the file is not already processed and available.
+You will need to make a new `GET /files` request for the new id and check the status.
 A status value of `CONVERTED` means the file is done merging.

-A merge process has some limitations however.
-The files passed must belong to the same `leafUserId`, be of the same operation type and have the status as `CONVERTED`.
+A merge process has some validations, the files passed must belong to the same `leafUserId`, be of the same operation type and have the status as `CONVERTED`.
 If any of those filters fail, the endpoint will result in HTTP 400 error.